Cooking Merit Badge Answers: Requirements 3–7 (Part 2/2)

 Dispose of the strained food waste in a sealed trash bag.
 Throw this bag, along with any other garbage you may have, in a designated dumpster after you’ve arrived back from the camp.

-5h) Discuss how you followed the Outdoor Code and no-trace principles when preparing your meals.
+5h) Discuss how you followed the Leave No Trace Seven Principles and the Outdoor Code when preparing your meals.

-To recap, here are the Leave No Trace principles and Outdoor Code:
+To recap, here are the Leave No Trace principles and Outdoor Code (links are to my articles that dive into these important concepts in more detail 🙂 ):

 6. Respect wildlife.